-During 2016, Minco assigned the Notes to its subsidiary Buchans Resources Limited and made additional advances in the amount of \$75,000 in secured Notes.
-In the first six months of 2017, Minco made further advances in the amount of \$93,000 in secured Notes to fund the Company's working capital and maintain its mineral properties.
+During 2016, Minco assigned the Notes to its subsidiary Buchans Resources Limited and made additional advances in the amount of \$75 in secured Notes.
+In the first quarter of 2017, Minco made further advances in the amount of \$23 and subsequent to March 31, 2017 made further advances of \$70 in secured Notes to fund the Company's working capital and maintain its mineral properties.